Ronnie Brunswijk: Playing career

 On 21 September 2021, Brunswijk played for Inter Moengotapoe (the club he owns) as a starter in the first leg of a round of 16 fixture in the 2021 CONCACAF League against Honduran side C.D.
 Olimpia.
-He played for 54 minutes and completed 14 of the 17 attempted passes before he was replaced in the second half by his son Damian Brunswijk during the 6–0 home loss.
+He played for 54 minutes and completed 14 of the 17 attempted passes before he was replaced in the second half during the 6–0 home loss.
 He made history by becoming the oldest player to play in an international club competition, at 60 years and 198 days old.
 He donned the number 61 jersey as a tribute to the year he was born and captained the team during the match.
+He played together with his son Damian Brunswijk in the first half of the game.

 Brunswijk made international headlines for playing in the match.
 Following the match, video leaked online that showed Brunswijk paying Olimpia players after the match, suspecting pundits that Brunswijk engaged in match fixing.
 On 22 September 2021, CONCACAF launched a formal investigation.
 Three days later, the federation announced the investigation had found "serious breaches of integrity rules", with both clubs being disqualified from the tournament and Brunswijk being banned from "participating in any capacity in CONCACAF competitions" for three years as a result.

 Personal life

 Brunswijk's nephew, Clyde Brunswijk, is a professional kickboxer.
-Steven Brunswijk, a Dutch comedian and television personality is a cousin.
+Steven Brunswijk, a Dutch comedian and television personality, is a cousin.